openbmc/phosphor-state-manager/README.md

 proper systemd target states and can execute any necessary system-specific services.

+## Chassis Availability Monitoring

+With systems that support multiple chassis, there are potential system configurations where a chassis is present in the system, but not available for general use by BMC software.
+For example a chassis may not have AC power plugged, or a required SMP or other cable (i2c, gpio, ...) may not be properly plugged.

+In these cases there needs to be a consistent mechanism with OpenBMC firmware to know whether they should/can access the chassis.
+This new service within phosphor-state-manager will aggregate the different inputs into a single Available property in each chassis.

+This availability service monitors three critical properties for each chassis and updates the `Available` property associated with the chassis accordingly.

+### Monitored Properties

+For each chassis instance (1 through N), the monitor tracks three properties.
+Rather than assuming fixed D-Bus object paths, the service uses the ObjectMapper `GetSubTree` call at startup — and listens for `InterfacesAdded` signals — to discover whichever objects on the bus implement the relevant interfaces, regardless of which service (phosphor-inventory-manager, entity-manager, or any other) provides them.

+1. **Present** - Physical presence of the chassis in inventory
+   - Interface: `xyz.openbmc_project.Inventory.Item`
+   - Property: `Present`
+   - Discovered under: `/xyz/openbmc_project/inventory`

+2. **PowerSystemInputs Status** - Standby power status to the chassis
+   - Interface: `xyz.openbmc_project.State.Decorator.PowerSystemInputs`
+   - Property: `Status`
+   - Discovered under: `/xyz/openbmc_project`

+3. **VPD Collection Status** - VPD (Vital Product Data) collection completion
+   - Interface: `xyz.openbmc_project.Common.Progress`
+   - Property: `Status`
+   - Discovered under: `/xyz/openbmc_project/inventory`

+The monitor associates discovered objects with a chassis instance by matching a `chassis{N}` segment anywhere in the object path (e.g.
+`/xyz/openbmc_project/inventory/system/chassis1` and
+`/xyz/openbmc_project/vpdManager/chassis1/progress` both resolve to chassis 1).

+Note that if an interface is not found for a given chassis it is assumed that it is not supported by the system and will be ignored as input into the `Available` property.

+### Availability Logic

+The chassis is marked as **Available** only when ALL discovered conditions are
+met:

+- Present == true
+- PowerSystemInputs.Status == Good
+- VPD Progress.Status == Completed

+If ANY monitored property transitions to a failing state, the chassis is immediately marked as **Unavailable**.

+Note that future conditions can be added in the future such as SMP cable status and other general cable status.

+### Output Property

+The `Available` property (`xyz.openbmc_project.State.Decorator.Availability`) is updated on the same inventory object that carries `Inventory.Item` for the chassis, via `org.freedesktop.DBus.Properties.Set`.
+The owning service is resolved at runtime through ObjectMapper, so there is no compile-time dependency on any specific inventory implementation.

+Note that some additional processing will be required if the property is hosted by phosphor-inventory-manager as the standard `Set` call is not persistent.

+### Implementation

+The availability monitor:

+- Uses ObjectMapper `GetSubTree` at startup to discover input objects
+- Subscribes to `InterfacesAdded` on `/xyz/openbmc_project/inventory` and `/xyz/openbmc_project` to handle objects that appear after startup
+- Uses event-driven `PropertiesChanged` signals on discovered objects (no polling)
+- Monitors all chassis instances 1-N simultaneously
+- Updates the `Available` property via `org.freedesktop.DBus.Properties.Set` on whichever service owns the inventory object for that chassis
+- Handles errors gracefully with appropriate logging
+- Starts automatically via systemd after the D-Bus mapper is ready

+### Configuration

+The number of chassis instances to monitor is determined by the `num-chassis-smp` meson option (default: 12).
+The monitor will track chassis instances 1 through N, where N is the configured value.

+### D-Bus Service

+- Service name: `xyz.openbmc_project.State.ChassisAvailability`
+- Systemd unit: `xyz.openbmc_project.State.ChassisAvailability.service`

 ## Building the Code

 To build this package, do the following steps: